Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

-AI coding applications should avoid asking LLMs to return code as part of a structured JSON response, even though many LLMs have special support for returning JSON.
+AI coding applications should avoid asking LLMs to return code as part of a structured JSON response.
+Even though many LLMs have special support for returning JSON, using it with code often causes lower quality code generation.
 A variant of the aider code editing benchmark clearly demonstrates that asking for JSON-wrapped code often harms coding performance.